curv3d/curv/docs/shapes/README.rst

 which can be plugged together in many different ways to construct shapes.
 These building blocks comprise: constructors, for making new graphical values;
-transformations, for transforming one graphical value into another; and operations for combining several graphical values to make a new graphical value.
+transformations, for transforming one graphical value into another; and operators for combining several graphical values to make a new graphical value.
-Each building block has an intuitive, visual interpretation.
+Each building block has an intuitive, visual interpretation which can be explored in the graphics window.
 At a deeper level, there is also a mathematical interpretation, and by understanding the math you can learn to create new building blocks.